Johan Adolf Pengel International Airport: Future

 The state will invest an extra US$70 million in expanding and modernizing the J.A.
 Pengel Airport.
 US$28.5 million has been invested so far in the airport's modernization.
-For the time being, the arrival lounge, commercial center and parking lot have been handed over, while the runway has been repaved, the platform for planes has been renovated, the runway lights on the arrival side have been replaced and a backup system for electricity has been installed as well.
-This was all done prior to the 30 August 2013, UNASUR heads-of-state summit, hosted by Suriname.
+For the time being, the arrival lounge, commercial center and parking lot have been handed over, while the runway has been repaved, the platform for planes has been renovated, the runway lights on the arrival side have been replaced and a backup system for electricity has been installed.
+This was all done prior to the 30 August 2013 UNASUR heads-of-state summit, hosted by Suriname.

 The project, which was prepared during the previous administration, is insufficient to actually turn the airport into an international hub.
 The departure and arrival lounges are currently apart from each other, but plans are to connect them in the future with airbridges.
 Lights were placed on the departure side of the runway, and the platform was expanded to accommodate more planes.
 The fire department barracks were moved to a more central location.
 Plans are to have the airbridges installed in the future, while the other matters were finished by 2017.
 The expansion of the airport will not only include the construction of a new terminal, but also the construction of a 2.7 km taxiway that will run parallel to the long 3.5 km runway.
-The total investment involves an amount of approximately US$205 million, and approval for the loan agreement will be put forward to the National Assembly (DNA) of the Surinamese government by airport management mid-2019.
+The total investment involves an amount of approximately US$205 million, and approval for the loan agreement was to be put forward to the National Assembly (DNA) of the Surinamese government by airport management mid-2019.
 The new airport terminal with a much more capacious arrival and departure hall is planned for the near future, the result of investment from China, as the current airport terminal cannot facilitate an increasing number of passengers while the Johan Adolf Pengel International Airport is making a continuous effort in route development management to attract more airlines.
 Suriname is looking into new markets through bilateral and open-skies agreements with different countries.

 Airlines and destinations

 Passenger

+The following airlines operate regular scheduled and charter flights to and from Paramaribo: